AndresMWeber/request-metrics/README.md

 Usage: get_average_response_time.py [OPTIONS]

 Options:
   -r, --runs INTEGER   Number of requests to run.
   -u, --url TEXT       API Endpoint to post to.
   -d, --data TEXT      JSON data (if using POST).
--v, --verb TEXT     The type of request to perform --help              Show this message and exit.
+  -v, --verb TEXT      The type of request to perform -a, --runasync TEXT  Run the requests asynchronously or not.
+  --help               Show this message and exit.
 ```

 ## 🧪 Testing <a name = "testing"></a>